All Episodes

 Obama is and always has been a socialist, a radical socialist to boot.

-If he does become president, uh, with no one or no institution able to put a check on his power, because he's gonna have big majorities in Congress, he's gonna have the authority to impose his will and as he says, fundamentally change the nation.
+If he does become president with no one or no institution able to put a check on his power, because he's going to have big majorities in Congress, he's going to have the authority to impose his will and, as he says, fundamentally change the nation.

 And that's no small thing.

-You know, it's one thing we're for change, hope of the future.
+You know, it's one thing, we're for change, and I hope in the future.

-And he's gonna get votes from coal miners.
+And he's going to get votes from coal miners.

-You know, coal industry uh leaders say this is this is a disaster.
+You know, coal industry leaders say, this is a disaster.

-If he follows through with this, it would be a disaster.
+If he follows through with it, it would be a disaster.

 That's an understatement.